A Land In Limbo Hopes That Books Will Keep It Going Gregory Warner

 Somaliland doesn’t have any embassies around the world.
 Its passport isn’t accepted in any country.
 It’s a republic, population 3.5 million, that broke away from Somalia in 1991, and it’s never received official recognition.

-But it does have an annual book fair — and the event, held in late July this year, is more than just a gathering for authors, academics and others to discuss their latest work.
-It’s also a way to promote the written language of Somali, which wasn’t granted official status until 1972.
+But it does have an annual book fair — and the event, held in late July this year, is more than just a gathering for authors, academics, and others to discuss their latest work.
+It’s also a way to promote the written language of Somali, which wasn’t granted the official status until 1972.

 For many centuries, the Somali culture was oral, with traditions and history passed down from generation to generation through poems and songs.

 “The orality failed,” says Jama Musa Jama, a Somali writer and founder of the Hargeisa Cultural Centre, which sponsors the Hargeisa International Book Fair, now in its ninth year.
 “Written history, written literature … In Somalia, the written word [is at] a crucial time.”